Ryucoin/neovm-utils/docs/oep8.md

 #### Get Total Supply

 Gets the total supply for the given `OEP8` token with a `tokenId`.
-Returns the hex representation.
+Returns the decimal representation.

 ``` swift
 func getTotalSupply(tokenId: Int) -> String